Lingayats: Etymology

-Lingayatism is derived from the Sanskrit root linga (Shiva's mark) and Sanskrit suffix ayta.
-The adherents of Lingayatism are known as Lingayats.
+The word 'Lingayat' is derived from the Sanskrit root lingam "mark, symbol" and the suffix ayta.
+The adherents of ishtalinga are known as "Lingayats".
 In historical literature, they are sometimes referred to as Lingawants, Lingangis, Lingadharis, Sivabhaktas, Virasaivas or Veerashaivas.
 The term Lingayat is based on the practice of both genders of Lingayats wearing an iṣṭaliṅga contained inside a silver box with a necklace all the time.
 The istalinga is an oval-shaped emblem symbolising Parashiva, the absolute reality and icon of their spirituality.

-Historically, Lingayats were known as Virashaivas, or "ardent, heroic worshippers of Shiva."
-According to Blake Michael, the term Veerashaivism refers both to a "philosophical or theological system as well as to the historical, social and religious movement which originated from that system."
-Lingayatism refers to the modern adherents of this religion.
+Historically, Lingayats were known as "Virashaivas" or "ardent, heroic worshippers of Shiva."
+According to Blake Michael, Veerashaivism refers both to a "philosophical or theological system as well as to the historical, social and religious movement which originated from that system."
+Lingayats refer to the modern adherents of this religion.
 The term Lingayats came to be commonly used during the British colonial period.

-In the 1871 and the 1881 colonial-era census of British India, Lingayats were listed as shudras.
-In 1926, the Bombay High Court ruled that "the Veerashaivas are not Shudras".

-The terms Lingayatism and Veerashaivism have been used synonymously.
+The terms Lingayat and Veerashaiva have been used synonymously.
 Veerashaivism refers to the broader Veerashaiva philosophy and theology as well as the movement, states Blake Michael, while Lingayata refers to the modern community, sect or caste that adheres to this philosophy.
-In the contemporary era, some state that Veerashaiva is a (sub)tradition within Lingayatism with Vedic influences, and these sources have been seeking a political recognition of Lingayatism to be separate from Veerashaivism, and Lingayatism to be a separate religion.
+In the contemporary era, some state that Veerashaiva is a (sub)tradition within Lingayats with Vedic influences, and these sources have been seeking a political recognition of Lingayats to be separate from Veerashaivas, and Lingayats to be a separate religious community.
 In contrast, Veerashaivas consider the two contemporary (sub)traditions to be "one and the same community" belonging to Hinduism.

-Lingayatism
+The present-day dispute involves two opposing groups, one seeking separate status for the Lingayat community and the other wanting to keep the Veerashaiva-Lingayat community united.

+Origin

-The origins of Lingayatism is traced to the 11th- and 12th-century CE in a region that includes northern Karnataka and nearby districts of South India.
+The origins of Lingayats is traced to the 11th- and 12th-century CE in a region that includes northern Karnataka and nearby districts of South India.
 This region was a stronghold of Jainism and Shaivism.
-According to Iyer and other scholars, the Lingayatism theology emerged as a definitive egalitarian movement in this theological milieu, growing rapidly beyond north Karnataka.
+According to Iyer and other scholars, the Lingayat theology emerged as a definitive egalitarian movement in this theological milieu, growing rapidly beyond north Karnataka.
 The Lingayats, states Burjor Avari quoting Jha, were "extremely anti-Jain".
 The Veerashaiva philosophy enabled Lingayats to "win over the Jains to Shiva worship".
 The Lingayats were also anti-Brahmin as evidenced by the polemics against the Brahmins in early Veerashaiva literature.